dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

 ```

 This will create a new configuration file in ~/.kube/config.
 This
-file stores information about how to connect to the remote Openshift
+file stores information about how to connect to the remote OpenShift
 cluster.

 Let's create a new project in the remote cluster: